Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 The Polka Dots

 White and black are two other monarch colors significant to this lesson.
 The white dots symbolize the purity purchased for us through such a great salvation as we trusted and leaned on Jesus entirely for that.

 “These are the ones who come out of the great tribulation, and washed their robes and made them white in the blood of the Lamb.

 — Revelation 7:14

 Our final color, black, provides the backdrop and contrast to make these white dots shine like stars against a night sky.

 . . . become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world, holding fast the word of life.

 — Phillipians 2:14-16

-Black forms the borders of the Monarch's wings as well as the geometrical patterns on them.
+The color Black forms the borders of the Monarch's wings and the geometrical patterns on them.
 In the Bible, black symbolizes darkness.
-The butterfly displays for us how, not only has God delivered us from this darkness, but will use it as a backdrop to more gloriously frame His glory.
+The butterfly displays for us how not only has God delivered us from this darkness but will use it as a backdrop to more gloriously frame His glory.
 God, the master recycler, has used all things for our good and His glory.

 . . . all things work together for good to those who love God, to those who are the called according to His purpose.